manuzrpEd/DigitalAdvertising-WebRetailTransactions-LinearRegression/README.md

 </li>
 <li>
     2. Of those 4 channels, Affiliate Spend is the channel with the largest impact.
-The response to percent increases in any of these channels is largest in magnitude for Affiliate Spend.
+The transactions response to percent increases in any of these channels is largest in magnitude for Affiliate Spend.
     <p>
     - A 1% increase in Affiliate Spend is associated with a 0.37% increase in Web Transactions, holding everything else constant.
         <p>